A1 = 4 levels with Inspire 1 = 96 hours

 Formulate hypotheses about the past;

-Take a position and participate in a debate;
+Take a position on social and environmental issues.

 Grammar